 Elevate Damage-Prone Components.
 Critical items such as furnace or air conditioning units, should be elevated to avoid flood damage.
-This should be done for components that are in the wet-floodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding.
+This should be done for components that are in the wetfloodproofed area of the building as well as for units that are outside of the structure but subject to shallow flooding

 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Debris can block bar ditches, culverts and storm sewer inlets in RLA #18 and increase flood damage from overland flow.
+Although this is not at present a major problem for the East Branch of Joe Creek in this reach, debris can block storm sewer inlets in RLA #33 and increase flood damage from overland flow.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
 Do not attempt to clear debris during a flood event.